History of the AWC

 The AWC continues to contribute to local charities; gives support to new members who have just moved to London through our Area Friends; organizes trips to museums, historical sites and cultural centres; supports new and expecting mothers; raises awareness of topics of interest and importance such as health and history; and provides friendship, entertainment and hospitality through our different social activities.

 The AWC has moved into the 21st century with a lively, interested and involved membership.
-We are still vibrant and alive and fully aware of the need to participate in community service.
+We remain as engaged as ever and consider it a privilege to participate in community service in our London neighborhoods.